Overview of IAM

 To access the Console, you must use a supported browser.
 To go to the Console sign-in page, open the navigation menu at the top of this page and click Infrastructure Console.
 You prompted to enter your cloud tenant, your user name, and your password.

 For the REST API Reference for the IAM API, see Identity and Access Management Service API.
 For the REST API Reference for the IAM Identity Domains API, see IAM Identity Domains API.
-For general information about using the API, see REST APIs.
+For general information about using the API, see REST API.

 Documentation to Use for Cloud Identity